control-toolbox/CTBenchmarks.jl/README.md

     - *"linear_solver_variant"* : This function compares the results of different linear solvers (MUMPS, HSL_MA57 and HSL_MA27) with JuMP.
     - *"solver_variant"* : This function compares the results of different nonlinear solvers (IPOPT, MadNLP and KNITRO) with JuMP.

-## Issues

-In this section, we list the issues that we encountered during the development of the project. some of them are still open and need to be fixed.

-- [ ] In [GoddardJuMPs](https://github.com/0Yassine0/COTS.jl/blob/a1b97478dfa4dcd7f9ed96fe8330ddbe5e274114/Benchmark/GoddardJuMPs.ipynb#L254), the Knitro solvers gives an auto-diff time equal to zero.
-The issue comes from using `solve_time` in [solver_variant.jl](https://github.com/0Yassine0/COTS.jl/blob/a1b97478dfa4dcd7f9ed96fe8330ddbe5e274114/Benchmark/solver_variant.jl#L39).
-That apllies also on the other solvers.
-The solution is to use an output file to get the `diff_auto_time`.
-- [x] In [GoddardModeles](https://github.com/0Yassine0/COTS.jl/blob/a1b97478dfa4dcd7f9ed96fe8330ddbe5e274114/Benchmark/GoddardModeles.ipynb#L316), we created an output file to be parsed in order to get the time spent in the Ipopt solver.
-But it could be nice to have a function in the OptimalControl package that returns it directly.
-- [x] In [GoddardModeles](https://github.com/0Yassine0/COTS.jl/blob/a1b97478dfa4dcd7f9ed96fe8330ddbe5e274114/Benchmark/GoddardModeles.ipynb#L923), the `HSL_MA57` solver gives different results with JuMP and OptimalControl.
-This issue doesn't appear with the other solvers, including HSL_MA27 -> Initial guess problem.
-- [x] The `The Hang Glider Problem` is unsolvable with the current version of OptimalControl.
-We have a dedicated issue for that matter [here](https://github.com/0Yassine0/COTS.jl/issues/9) -> Initial guess problem
-- [ ] The `co-state figures` given by the OptimalControl package are not the same as the ones given by the JuMP package.
-This issue appears for most of the problems.
-We can take the results of Robot Arm Problem as an example [here](https://github.com/0Yassine0/COTS.jl/blob/a1b97478dfa4dcd7f9ed96fe8330ddbe5e274114/TestProblems/testRobot.ipynb).
-- [ ] The OptimalControl package doesn't solve the `The Space Shuttle Reentry Problem` with its current version.
-We have a dedicated issue for that matter [here](https://github.com/0Yassine0/COTS.jl/issues/10).
-- [ ] In [SpaceShuttleSolvers](https://github.com/0Yassine0/COTS.jl/blob/a1b97478dfa4dcd7f9ed96fe8330ddbe5e274114/TestProblems/SpaceShuttleSolvers.ipynb#L251), Knitro solver is not working with JuMP for the `The Space Shuttle Reentry Problem`.

 ## License

 ## Acknowledgments